lingliw/panTool/padocTool/input/articles/app-service-web/web-sites-python-create-deploy-bottle-app.md

 ### Clone the repository

-First, clone the repository using the URL provided on the Azure <!-- deleted by customization Preview Portal --><!-- keep by customization: begin -->Management Portal<!-- keep by customization: end -->, and add the Azure repository as a remote.
-For more information, see [Continuous deployment using GIT in Azure Websites](/documentation/articles/web-sites-publish-source-control).
+First, clone the repository using the URL provided on the Azure Portal Preview, and add the Azure repository as a remote.
+For more information, see [Local Git Deployment to Azure App Service](/documentation/articles/app-service-deploy-local-git/).

     git clone <repo-url>
     cd <repo-folder>